RonaldRex/javascript-tutorial/README.md

 })();
 ```

-## Functions as objects and classes
+### Functions as objects and classes
 A function can be designed as a real world object with state and
 behavior.
-The properites and methods are attached to the object
+The properites and methods become publically available by
 using the `this` keyword.
 Furthermore, a function can be used as a
-blueprint for creating new objects by using the `new` keyword.
+blueprint for creating new objects by using the `new` keyword to
+instantiate it.

 ```js
 //define the Book class